opensciencegrid/docker-software-base/README.md

 Any shell files matching `/etc/osg/image-init.d/*.sh` will be sourced on startup, in lexicographic order, before starting Supervisor.
-Descendant images should add files there to perform initialization tasks.
+Descendant images should add files there to perform runtime initialization tasks.